-Line 7 - If Line 5 is \$500 or less or if you checked the box on your Form IL-1040, Line 32a or 32b indicating you are not required to make estimated tax payments, write zero and skip to Step 3.
+Line 7 - If Line 5 is \$500 or less or if you checked the box on your Form IL-1040, Line 33a, 33b, or 33d indicating you are not required to make estimated tax payments, enter zero and skip to Step 3.
 Otherwise, follow the instructions on the form.

-Note We will waive the late payment penalty for underpayment of estimated tax if you timely paid the lesser of 100 percent (rather than 150 percent, as previously published) of the prior year's tax liability or 90 percent of the current year's tax liability.
+Note We will waive the late-payment penalty for underpayment of estimated tax if you timely paid the lesser of 100 percent of the prior year's tax liability or 90 percent of the current year's tax liability.
 This form reflects that waiver.

-Line 9a - For each quarter, write the date that corresponds with the 15th day of the 4th, 6th, and 9th month of your tax year and the 15th day of the first month following the end of your tax year.
+Line 9a - For each quarter, enter the date that corresponds with the 15th day of the 4th, 6th, and 9th month of your tax year and the 15th day of the first month following the end of your tax year.
 If this date falls on a weekend or holiday, use the next business day.

-IL-2210 Instructions (R-12/11) Page 1 of 4
+IL-2210 Instructions (R-12/14) Page 1 of 4

-Line 9b - Write the amount of your required installment for each due date shown.
+Line 9b - Enter the amount of your required installment for each due date shown.
 For most taxpayers, this is the amount shown on Line 8.
 However, if you annualize your income, you must complete Step 6 to determine the amount of your required installment for each due date.
-For taxpayers who annualize, this is the amount shown on Step 6, Line 53.
+For taxpayers who annualize, this is the amount shown on Step 6, Line 56.